Query Via Email

-Let’s figure the above gets you a result … Said agent or producer you’ve contacted wants to read your One Page Pitch.
+Let’s figure the above gets you a result … An agent, publisher or producer you’ve contacted wants to read your One Page Pitch.
 Perhaps s/he has solicited the screenplay or novel manuscript too.
 Congratulations!

-And here’s where so many writers go wrong, usually for one of these three reasons:
+But here’s where so many writers go wrong, usually for one of these three reasons …

 i) They send the wrong stuff, too quickly